 USTM signs MoU with IASST

-GUWAHATI: With the objective to enhance teaching, learning and research experience of students and faculty in order to improve upon the quality of human resources available especially in Assam and the north-eastern region of India, the University of Science & Technology Meghalaya (USTM) signed a Memorandum of Understanding (MoU) with the Institute of Advanced Study in Science and Technology (IASST), a DST Government of India research centre here at Guwahati on Monday.
+GUWAHATI: With the objective to enhance teaching, learning and research experience of students and faculty in order to improve upon the quality of human resources available, especially in Assam and the Northeastern region, the University of Science & Technology Meghalaya (USTM) has signed a Memorandum of Understanding (MoU) with the Institute of Advanced Study in Science and Technology (IASST), a DST Government of India research centre here in Guwahati on Monday.

-Addressing a learned gathering on the occasion of the MoU signing ceremony, Mahbubul Hoque said that the MoU would facilitate joint collaborative research works between students, faculty and staff of the two institutions, and registration of research scholars of IASST in USTM.
+Addressing a gathering on the occasion of the MoU signing ceremony, Hoque said the MoU would facilitate collaborative research works between students, faculty and staff of the two institutions, and registration of research scholars of IASST in USTM.
 He said that a Scholars’ Conclave would be the first collaborative effort in this direction.

-Speaking on the occasion, Dr NC Talukdar stated that IASST has always been with USTM on various occasions and the signing of the agreement has now given a boost to this academic cooperation for future benefit of students and research work.

-The scope of collaboration under this MOU includes: faculty members/scientists in both the institutions may teach in either institution with prior approval of their parent institutions; they may collaborate and jointly supervise research scholars in either institution; facilities of one institution will in principle be available to faculty members/scientists and research scholars of the other institution.